ColeSamuelsen23/SocialMediaApp/README.md

 Hello, my name is Cole Samuelsen.

+This is a combined repository including a frontend side, and a backend side.
+The firebase_backend_functions folder is really a project in its own right.
+It's an API you call to execute cloud functions and access a firebase database.
+Aside from that one folder, the rest of it is a react front-end.
+I placed the cloud function project in this repo and renamed it so people could access both the frontend and backend side of the project together.

 You are looking at the very generically titled "Social Media App", and that's because I've had a lot of ideas on where I was eventually going to go with this project.
 Originally it was going to be a debate App where a prompt comes up and two sides of either individuals or teams argue either sides of debates and people could vote on who won.
 Today the App displays a daily goal which in some way benefits the world, and allows users to comment on threads and talk to one another.
 I liked the idea of building a bit of a social media platform that was aimed towards making the world a better place in some way, as I think current companies like Facebook and Twitter really miss that mark.